timothyas/xesn/paper.md

 ## Parameter Optimization

-Although ESNs do not employ backpropagation to train the internal weights of the input matrix, adjacency matrix, or bias vector, their behavior and performance is highly sensitive to a set of 5 scalar parameters.
+Although ESNs do not employ backpropagation to train internal weights, their behavior and performance is highly sensitive to a set of 5 scalar parameters.
 Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values, as is shown by
 @platt_systematic_2022 with an extensive set of experimental results.
-Additionally, @platt_constraining_2023 showed that adding invariant metrics to the loss function, such as the Lyapunov exponent spectrum or simply its leading element, resulted in networks that generalize better to unseen test data.
+Additionally, @platt_constraining_2023 and @smith_temporal_2023 showed that
+adding invariant metrics to the loss function, improved generalizability.
-@smith_temporal_2023 showed similar results in a higher dimensional system using `xesn`'s parallelized (lazy) architecture, highlighting that constraining the Kinetic Energy spectrum when developing ESN based emulators of turbulent flows helped to preserve small scale features.
-As a somewhat generic and efficient implementation of these metrics, `xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a more traditional
+As a somewhat generic and efficient implementation of these metrics, `xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a more traditional mean squared error loss function.
-Normalized Root Mean Squared Error loss function.

 `Xesn` enables parameter optimization by integrating with the Surrogate Modeling Toolbox [@bouhlel_scalable_2020], which has a Bayesian Optimization implementation.
-The parameter optimization process is in general somewhat complex, requiring the user to specify a variety of hyperparameters (e.g., the optimization bounds for each parameter and the maximum number of optimization steps to take).
-Additionally, for large problems, the process can have heavy compute requirements and therefore necessitate HPC or cloud resources.
 `Xesn` provides a simple interface so that the user can specify all of the settings for training, parameter optimization, and testing with a single YAML file.